 About The Scottish Public Service Awards

-Holyrood magazine, the Scottish Government and Scottish Parliament are delighted to announce the launch of the fifth annual Scottish Public Service Awards, which celebrate excellence within Scotland’s public services.
+Holyrood magazine, the Scottish Government and Scottish Parliament are delighted to announce the launch of the sixth annual Scottish Public Service Awards, which celebrate excellence within Scotland’s public services.

 The Awards, launched by Holyrood magazine in 2014, are held in association with the Scottish Government and Scottish Parliament and uniquely recognise the rich diversity of public life in Scotland and the vital relationships that cut across departmental, geographic, and institutional boundaries.